-Protons and neutrons (collectively, hadrons) are the building blocks of everything around us, yet their internal structure remains an enigma.
+Motivation: Protons and neutrons (collectively, hadrons) are the building blocks of everything around us, yet their internal structure remains an enigma.
 We can pull an atom out of a molecule and from that atom isolate a proton, but inside that proton, quarks and gluons are almost inextricably confined, making them challenging to study.
-One key goal of my work is to map out the complicated, intricate inner quark and gluon structure of hadrons.

-Everyday substances come in three phases: solid, liquid, and gas.
+Motivation: Everyday substances come in three phases: solid, liquid, and gas.
 Quark/gluon matter also comes in phases.
 We typically see quarks and gluons confined in hadrons.
 However, under extreme temperatures or pressures, quarks and gluons can break free from hadrons and form new phases of matter like quark-gluon plasma.
-One objective of my work is to map out the phases of quark/gluon matter and how they transition into one another as we vary temperature and density.
-This area has many synergies with condensed matter.

-When you turn on a flashlight, a beam of white light illuminates the wall in front of you.
+Motivation: When you turn on a flashlight, a beam of white light illuminates the wall in front of you.
 When you shine that same light through a glass prism, a rainbow comes out.
 The field of optics explores the principles behind how light waves propagate through various materials and are impacted by electromagnetic forces.
-One of my interests is developing techniques that help us better harness the power of time-periodic (Floquet) driving forces to control wave systems.

 My collaborators and I develop and utilize a wide range of analytic and numerical tools in our physics research, including: